sarthak25/Regression_ML_Models/README.md

 This repository contains some of the machine learning models for Regression.

-The algorithms implemented are as following:
+The algorithms implemented are as follows:

 1) Decision Tree Regression
 2) Polynomial Regression